Rasht Valley, Tajikistan

 Where To Go

 Of the few that make the journey along the Rasht Valley, most just pass through the small town after leaving Dushanbe.
 The only main attraction here is Sar i Mazar Shrine.
-In addition, there are the Abu Abdurahman Mausoleum as well as a small historical museum.
+In addition, there is the Abu Abdurahman Mausoleum as well as a small historical museum.

 With a name translating out to ‘warm water’, it’s only natural to assume there are a few hot springs in the area.